 I still haven’t mustered up the courage to see “Sully,” the new movie starring Tom Hanks as Chesley Sullenberger, captain of the U.S. Airways jet that ditched in the Hudson River in 2009.
 Those who’ve watched it say the technical aspects were usually well done, which is encouraging.
 But that’s not what’s keeping me away.
 As discussed already, my gripe with the movie — with the whole idea of the movie — is less about overplaying the “heroics” of Sullenberger than frustration over the fact that so many other pilots, who faced considerably more harrowing circumstances, never got their due.
 Sullenberger is a consummate professional who has handled his fame as deftly as he handled that Airbus, but with all due respect, I’m convinced that had flight 1549 not come splashing down alongside the world’s media capital in broad daylight, the event would be seen in a more reasonable and deserving context.

 “Why don’t we have a John Testrake movie?
 Why don’t we have a Bernard Dhellemme movie?”
 I asked in my earlier critique, I wrote also about Donald Cameron and Claude Ouimet, the pilots of Air Canada flight 797, who managed — barely — to get their burning jet onto the runway in Cincinnati in 1987.
 It took so much effort to fly the plane that they passed out from exhaustion after touchdown.
 Also I brought up Al Haynes, the United Airlines captain who, ably assisted by three other pilots, guided his crippled DC-10 to a crash landing in Sioux City, Iowa, in 1989, after a disintegrated engine fan had bled out all three of the plane’s hydraulics systems, resulting in a total loss of flight controls.
 Well, if I was going to mention Haynes, who is fairly well-known because of that accident, at least in some circles, I probably should have included a similar incident that happened in 2003, involving an Airbus freighter flown on behalf of DHL, the global shipping company, by a Belgian-based outfit called European Air Transport.
-The flight was struck in the right wing by a shoulder-fired missile over Baghdad.
+The flight was struck in the left wing by a shoulder-fired missile over Baghdad.
 Like the DC-10 that Haynes was flying, all of the wide body jet’s hydraulic systems failed, taking the flight controls with them.
 For all practical purposes, the plane, an older model Airbus A300, was uncontrollable.
 Yet astonishingly, using nothing but engine thrust to maintain altitude and direction, the three-man crew was able to land safely after 16 minutes.
 The pilots, none of whom you’ve heard of and none of whom will have a Hollywood movie made after them, were captain Éric Gennotte, first officer Steeve Michielsen, and second officer Mario Rofail.
 I’ll take a daylight ditching in the Hudson any day of the week over what they had to deal with.
 You can read more about this remarkable incident here.

 In 2013, when American Airlines announced its first livery makeover in forty years, nobody was more appalled than me.
 I have to say, three years on, the look has grown on me.